 Foreign SIM cards only work on UNLOCKED phones.

 Online Conference Call Meetings

 There are Online Meetings held prior to the trip departure.
 Recordings of the online meetings are posted to the website afterward.
-The last conference call is held a week before trip departure.
+The last conference call is held a week or two before trip departure.
 Call recordings are posted online after each call.